Palisades Recovery Coalition

 Sam Lagana

-Sam is the Chairman of the John R. Wooden Award Foundation, with prior leadership roles as CEO & President of Notre Dame High School and Associate Vice Chancellor at Pepperdine University.
+Sam is the Chairman of the John R. Wooden Award Foundation.
+He has served as CEO & President of Notre Dame High School and Associate Vice Chancellor at Pepperdine University.
 A lifelong Pacific Palisades resident, he was sworn in as Honorary Sheriff in March 2025.
 Sam is deeply committed to purposeful philanthropy, education, and community leadership.
-He also serves as the stadium announcer for the Los Angeles Rams.
 Sam is an integral part of the Palisades community and advocates positivity, purposeful rebuilding, and a commitment to the historic significance of Pacific Palisades.

 Allison Holdorff